Link2004tw/quantum-energy-contracts/docs/Contract functions.md

 ### Purpose and Use Cases

-Calculates the required payment in ETH for purchasing a specified amount of energy using `calculateRequiredPayment`.
-Used to display the cost of an energy purchase before committing, helping users plan transactions.
+Calculates the required payment in ETH for purchasing a specified amount of uranium using `calculateRequiredPayment`.
+Used to display the cost of a uranium purchase before committing, helping users plan transactions.

 ### Parameters

-- `amount` (`number`): Amount of energy to purchase (1–1000 kWh).
+- `amount` (`number`): Amount of uranium to purchase (1–100 pounds).

 ### Return Values

 - **Success**: `string` (cost in ETH, formatted to 6 decimal places).
-- **Error**: Throws `Error` with a message describing the failure (e.g., "Energy amount must be a valid number greater than zero").
+- **Error**: Throws `Error` with a message describing the failure (e.g., "Uranium amount must be a valid number greater than zero").

 ### Error Conditions

-- Throws `Error` if `amount` is not a number, ≤ 0, or > 1000.
+- Throws `Error` if `amount` is not a number, ≤ 0, or > 100.
-- Throws custom errors from `handleContractError`, such as `PriceFeedStale` or `InvalidEthPrice`.
+- Throws custom errors from `handleContractError`, such as:
+    - `InsufficientUraniumAvailable`: If `amount` exceeds the maximum (100 pounds).
+    - `InvalidPriceBounds`: If the ETH price is outside 100–10,000 USD.
-- Throws `Error` if the cost calculation fails.
+- Throws `Error` if the cost calculation fails (e.g., network issues).

 ### Usage Example